elegant-scipy/elegant-scipy/markdown/ch6.markdown

 The requests library is the foundation of a very large fraction of the web frameworks and web processing libraries.

-We can similarly find out the top-ten most depended-upon packages:
+We can similarly find out the top-40 most depended-upon packages:

 ```python
 packages_by_in = sorted(dependencies.in_degree_iter(),